Pro and Con Grid (online)

-Facilitating a Pro and Con Grid active learning activity in a remote learning environment
+Facilitating a Pro and Con Grid active learning activity online.

 Time and Effort